dcneiner/dougneiner.docpad/src/documents/coding/stop-using-return-false.html.md

 title: Stop (Mis)Using Return False
 category: Practices
 date: 1284958800000
+excerpt: Probably one of the first topics covered when you get started learning about jQuery events is the concept of canceling the browser’s default behavior.
 ---
 Probably one of the first topics covered when you get started learning about jQuery events is the concept of canceling the browser’s default behavior.
 For instance, a beginner click tutorial may include this: